malczuuu/jakarta-validation-extensions/README.md

 <summary><b>Expand...</b></summary>

 Gradle **9.x+** requires **Java 17+** to run, but higher Java versions can also be used.
-All modules of this project are compiled using a **Java 11 toolchain**, so the produced artifacts are compatible with **Java 11**, regardless of the Java version Gradle runs on.
+All modules of this project are compiled using a **Java 25 toolchain** with `--release 11` option, so the produced artifacts are compatible with **Java 11**, regardless of the Java version Gradle runs on.

 ```bash
 ./gradlew build